Request a COPS (Ride Along Shift)

 GENERAL Clinical Observation Participant Shift (COPS) Information

 This will be an OBSERVATIONAL experience only.
 COPS shifts are on designated days/times from September 15 - June 15.
-The following is General Information which applies to all three bases.
-Following this document is Specific Information which applies to each base.

 Requirements of Clinical Observation Participant (COP)

 - Currently working as an: EMT-B, EMT-I, Paramedic, First Responder, Firefighter, Law Enforcement Officer, 911 Dispatcher, or a HUC/Tech, LPN, RN, or Physician working in an ED, ICU, Cath Lab, or Pediatric Unit

 - Minimum of one year of recent experience

 - You must sign a Release of Liability, a Confidentiality Agreement for patient information, and provide emergency contact names and numbers prior to boarding the aircraft.
 (A PDF of the Confidentiality Agreement will be attached to your confirmation e-mail - please read this document before reporting for your shift.)